-- 3.16 Those relating to functions for which Leicestershire County Council is the responsible authority:

-- Adult Social Care and Health;

-- Waste Management;

-- Education;

-- Economic Development;

-- Highways and Transportation;

-- Library Services; and

-- Sports and Recreation Facilities.

-- 3.17 Infrastructure providers who identify that a planning obligation is required should set this out clearly in a formal response.
-Harborough District Council will then consider the requests and decide if the obligations requested meets the CIL Tests.

-- 3.18 It is also important to note that the three statutory CIL tests mean S106 developer contributions can only be used to enable the provision of additional or renewed community infrastructure to create additional capacity in order to satisfy the demands arising from that development to make the development acceptable.
+3.3.9 It is also important to note that the three statutory CIL tests mean S106 developer contributions can only be used to enable the provision of additional or renewed community infrastructure to create additional capacity in order to satisfy the demands arising from that development to make the development acceptable.
 It is also important to note that S106 developer contributions cannot be used to put right existing infrastructure deficits.

-- 3.19 Large commercial and employment generating developments may increase demands on infrastructure, therefore if there is a demonstrated need directly related to the development, a contribution will be sought.
-The types of need may often be related to transportation, such as cycle ways and footpaths, but may extend to other types of contribution (e.g. economic growth/local employment/skills training) dependent on the nature of the development and what is required to make an application acceptable.
+3.3.10 Large commercial and employment generating developments may increase demands on infrastructure.
+Therefore, if there is a demonstrated need directly related to the development, a contribution will be sought.
+The types of need may often be related to transportation, such as cycle ways and footpaths, but may extend to other types of contribution (e.g. economic growth/local employment/skills training) dependent on the nature of the development and what is required to make an application acceptable

-Determining planning applications
+3.4 Determining planning applications

-3.20 In determining planning applications, Harborough District Council as the local planning authority has responsibility for deciding which planning obligations are necessary to ensure developments are acceptable.
-In executing this responsibility, the District Council will take account of adopted guidance and responses from all service providers, together with any responses from Town and Parish Councils and the views of Ward Councillors.
+3.4.1 In determining planning applications, Harborough District Council as the local planning authority has responsibility for deciding which planning obligations are necessary to ensure developments are acceptable.
+In executing this responsibility, the Council will take account of adopted guidance and responses from all service providers, together with any responses from Town and Parish Councils and the views of Ward Councillors

-- 3.21 Planning applications which require a planning obligation will not be determined unless there is a draft Heads of Terms for S106 Obligations agreed with the applicant in writing, placed on the public planning register (the electronic database of planning applications and associated correspondence also known as the Planning Portal) and referred to in the associated case officer report, which sets out: - all specific types of infrastructure/projects to be delivered; - the contribution to any infrastructure required (where this is agreed as a financial payment); and - the timing of payment or delivery of the necessary infrastructure in relation to development. - 3.22 This document covers the principal areas where contributions may be sought, but should not be regarded as exhaustive.
+3.4.2 Planning applications which require a planning obligation will need a draft Heads of Terms for S106 Obligations which sets out:

+- all specific types of infrastructure/projects to be delivered; - the contribution to any infrastructure required (where this is agreed as a financial payment); and - the timing of payment or delivery of the necessary infrastructure in relation to development.

+3.4.3 This SPD covers the principal areas where contributions may be sought, but it should not be regarded as exhaustive.
 The impact of planning proposals on all types of services or infrastructure will be examined on a case-by-case basis when applications are submitted and obligations considered in order to ensure development is acceptable.

-Cross boundary planning applications where a development site falls partly within another neighbouring local planning authority area, the Council will as far as possible, seek to co-ordinate proportionate planning obligations, if required, with the neighbouring authority.
-However, should an agreement be unable to be reached the Council will seek to obligations from the part of the site which lies in the Council's administrative area.
+3.5 Cross Boundary Applications

+3.5.1 Where a planning application site falls partially within or close to the administrative boundary with another neighbouring local planning authority area, the planning case officer will consult with all relevant parties, including neighbouring authorities (which may be county, district, borough or unitary authorities), as required, as part of the normal decision-making process.
+Any cross-boundary implications would be considered as part of managing the process.
+This includes engaging with the County and City Councils in their Highways role where appropriate.

-Negotiating and Finalising the Section 106 Planning Agreement
+3.6 Negotiating and Finalising the Section 106 Planning Agreement

-- 3.23 When a planning agreement/obligation is necessary, the applicant will need to pay the Council's legal costs to review the document/s. - 3.24 The Council's Legal services team may draft the s106 agreement or provide comment on a draft S106 agreement submitted on behalf of or by an applicant. - 3.25 Subsequent draft versions of the agreement (version controlled, redacted as needed) may be placed on the Planning Register in liaison with legal representatives of interested parties, until a final agreement is reached. - 3.26 The final signed version of the agreement will be placed on the Planning Register.
+3.6.1 When a planning agreement/obligation is necessary, the applicant will need to pay the Council's legal costs to review the document/s.

+3.6.2 The Council's Legal services team may draft the S106 agreement or provide comment on a draft S106 agreement submitted on behalf of or by an applicant.

+3.6.3 The final signed version of the agreement will be placed on the Planning Register.

-Variations to planning obligations
+3.7 Variations to planning obligations